Riding on Modinomics hopes, India's indebted companies rush to lock in funds

-Leading the equity issuances in the private sector are highly leveraged firms such as GVK Power & Infrastructure Ltd, Adani Enterprises Ltd and others in capital intensive industries such as infrastructure, metals and telecommunications, bankers say.
+Leading the equity issuances in the private sector are highly leveraged firms such as GVK Power & Infrastructure Ltd (GVKP.NS), Adani Enterprises Ltd (ADEL.NS) and others in capital intensive industries such as infrastructure, metals and telecommunications, bankers say.

 These companies borrowed heavily in the past few years, when India’s economy was one of the fastest growing in the world, but were squeezed by the slowdown in growth last year and the slide in the rupee to record lows.